-- The creation of a new 550-metre on-road cycle lane on the eastern side of Sandringham Road Extension.
+- A new 550-metre on-road cycle lane on the eastern side of Sandringham Road Extension.

-- Upgrading and widening the footpath on the western side of Sandringham Road Extension to accommodate a shared walking and cycling path.
+- Upgraded and widened footpath on the western side of Sandringham Road Extension to accommodate a shared walking and cycling path.

-- A route that connects the existing SH20 cycle path, shared paths through the War Memorial Park and through to the Mt Roskill Safe Route cycle paths.
-The cycleway will also connect with the cycle routes parallel to Dominion Road - helping create a well-connected cyclist-and-pedestrian-friendly city.
+- A route connecting the existing SH20 cycle path, shared paths through the War Memorial Park, and through to the Mt Roskill Safe Route cycle paths.
+The cycleway also connects with the cycle routes parallel to Dominion Road.

-- The installation of raised speed tables at the Gifford Avenue, O'Donnell Avenue,
+- Raised speed tables at the Gifford Avenue, O'Donnell Avenue,

-The project is a joint partnership between Auckland Transport and Puketāpapa Local Board.
+The Sandringham Road Extension cycle link was a joint partnership between AT and Puketāpapa Local Board.

-It complements and directly supports the Local Board's greenways network initiative and Auckland Transport's commitment to creating a more cyclist and pedestrian-friendly city.
+The project complements and directly supports the Local Board's greenways network initiative and AT's commitment to creating a more cyclist- and pedestrian-friendly city.